 Coil Pack Circuit Descriptions

-It's important to know what the 4 wires coming out of the Chrysler coil pack connector do and below is a brief description of each.
+It's important to know what the 4 wires coming out of the Chrysler coil pack connector do and below you'll learn the Circuit Descriptions of each.

 - Circuit labeled 1: